Ralph Sadler: The return of Matthew Barre

-More than eleven years after Ralph and Ellen had married, Matthew Barre returned alive and well from Ireland and was overheard in a London tavern claiming to be the lawful husband of Sadler's wife.
+More than eleven years after Ralph and Ellen had married, Matthew Barre returned alive from Ireland and was overheard in a London tavern claiming to be the lawful husband of Sadler's wife.
 Ralph and his wife had seven surviving children, and he was now a very wealthy and influential person at court whose reputation was at stake.
 Sadler, a man devoted to his wife and children, was informed of the matter in October 1545 while on a diplomatic mission in Scotland.
 "Master Sadler took his matter very heavily," the Lord Chancellor, Wriothesley reported to Secretary Paget.

-Ellen Mitchell and Matthew Barre had been legally married in 1526, in Dunmow in Essex.
+Ellen Mitchell and Matthew Barre had been legally married in 1526, in Great Dunmow in Essex.
 They had two daughters before Barre abandoned them and went to Ireland.
 Ellen stayed in Dunmow for about a year trying to find out where he had gone.
 She then became a servant of the prioress at the nunnery of Clerkenwell.
 Determined to find Matthew, she visited his birthplace and with his brothers made further enquiries, but without success.
 Despairing of an answer she returned to Clerkenwell.
 Not long afterwards a man belonging to the city of Salisbury positively assured her that her husband was dead.
 Recommended by the Prioress of Clerkenwell, Ellen entered the service of Thomas Cromwell's mother-in-law, Mercy Pryor, and was dwelling in his house when Ralph Sadler became enamoured of her.
 Ralph Sadler and Ellen married believing that Matthew Barre was dead.

-A version of Ellen's story was given by an Elizabethan writer, Nicolas Sander, and attempted to cast doubt on her character, without success.
-Sander claimed that Ellen (née Mitchell) was related to Thomas Cromwell, and that she had worked for him in his household.
+A version of Ellen's story was given by an Elizabethan writer, Nicholas Sanders, and attempted to cast doubt on her character, without success.
+Sanders claimed that Ellen (née Mitchell) was related to Thomas Cromwell, and that she had worked for him in his household.
 Given that Cromwell was known to take pity on widows, this is not unlikely.
-The 17th-century historian Gilbert Burnet considered that Sander's story was a fiction.
-Sander was a Jesuit, a Catholic recusant writing with an agenda.
+The 17th-century historian Gilbert Burnet considered that Sanders' story was a fiction.
+Sanders was a Jesuit, a Catholic recusant writing with an agenda.
 He took delight in attempting to discredit leading public figures in England.
 There was no scandal surrounding the marriage between Ellen and Ralph when it took place.
 Cromwell's paternal aunt was Margaret Mitchell, and Ellen may have been a relative of Margaret and her husband William, or William's brother Thomas, all of whom once lived with and worked for Walter Cromwell.
 Rather than slandering Ellen and Ralph, this shows a friendly familial beginning.